-- Prayer, community, hospitality, and work the four foundations of the Benedictine monastic tradition. - Obedience, stability, and conversatio morum the three Benedictine vows. - Humility the foundation of Benedictine spirituality. - Abba, shepherd, doctor, and steward the fourfold character of Benedictine leadership. - Servant leadership and invitational leadership two leadership theories relevant to this study.
+- Prayer, community, hospitality, and work the four foundations of the Benedictine monastic tradition. - Obedience, stability, and conversatio morum the three Benedictine vows. - Humility the foundation of Benedictine spirituality. - Abba, shepherd, doctor, and steward the fourfold character of Benedictine leadership.6 - Servant leadership and invitational leadership two leadership theories relevant to this study.

 The operational measures used to explore these concepts combined literature-based research, which critically retrieved the nature of these concepts, semi-structured interviews with participants who work in the field of contemporary Benedictine school chaplaincy, fieldwork observations, and secondary sources of data such as school websites, chaplaincy documents, and homilies.
+All the concepts used in the research arose primarily through the literature review except for servant leadership and invitational leadership the importance of which became apparent only during the semi-structured interviews.
+The literature review was then revisited and updated accordingly.